How to Grow $30K to $50K per Month in 12 Weeks: The Hiring Sequence That Skips 3 Months of Delay

 “A customer wants feature X that doesn’t exist.
 How do you handle?”

-Found Maya.
-She asked great questions about current metrics and processes.
-She showed an outcome ownership mindset.
+He found Maya.
+She asked great questions about current metrics and processes and showed an outcome ownership mindset.
 Made an offer in week 5.

 Week 6–7: Systematic Onboarding